Akira Hasegawa

 Hasegawa was the first to suggest the existence of optical solitons in 1973.
 In 1974, he (together with Liu Chen) showed that plasmas could be heated with the kinetic Alfvén wave.
 Hasegawa and Chen introduced the concept of the kinetic Alfven wave to illustrate the microscopic process of the Alfven wave heating.
-In 1977, Hasegawa introduced the Hasegawa–Mima equation to describe turbulence in Tokamak plasmas and then further developed it in the 1980s (with Masahiro Wakatani) to obtain the Hasegawa-Wakatani equation.
-The equation predicted an inverse cascade in the turbulent energy spectrum (i.e. from small to large wavelengths) and zonal flows (in the azimuthal direction in the Tokamak) that can control radial turbulent diffusion.
+In 1977, Hasegawa introduced the Hasegawa–Mima equation to describe turbulence in Tokamak plasmas and then further developed it in the 1980s (with Masahiro Wakatani) to obtain the Hasegawa–Wakatani equation.
+The equation predicted an inverse cascade in the turbulent energy spectrum (i.e., from small to large wavelengths) and zonal flows (in the azimuthal direction in the Tokamak) that can control radial turbulent diffusion.
 With Wakatani, he wrote a paper on self-organized turbulence in plasmas.

 Hasegawa's proposal to trap plasmas with a dipole magnet similar to Earth's magnetic field, where turbulence caused by solar wind stabilizes the trap, was implemented in the first dipole plasma experiment at University of Tokyo by Prof. Zensho Yoshida.
 In 2010, a plasma experiment with a floating dipole was also built at the Massachusetts Institute of Technology.

 Personal life and views

-Akira Hasegawa is a graduate of the Department of Communications Engineering at Osaka University, Japan and was a Fulbright student at the University of California, Berkeley, where he completed his Ph.D. under the supervision of Charles K. Birdsall in 1964.
+Hasegawa was born on 17 June 1934, in Tokyo Prefecture.
+He was a graduate of the Department of Communications Engineering at the University of Osaka, Japan and was a Fulbright student at the University of California, Berkeley, where he completed his Ph.D. under the supervision of Charles K. Birdsall in 1964.
 The title of his dissertation was Plasma Computer Simulation Using Sheet Current Model.

-He subsequently took a post doctoral position at Bell Laboratories for six month, where he worked with Solomon J. Buchsbaum.
-Hasegawa was an Associate Professor in the Faculty of Engineering Science of Osaka University from 1964 to 1968.
+He subsequently took a post doctoral position at Bell Laboratories for six months, where he worked with Solomon J. Buchsbaum.
+Hasegawa was an associate professor in the Faculty of Engineering Science of the University of Osaka from 1964 to 1968.
 During this period, he served as a visiting professor at the Institute of Plasma Physics at Nagoya University and received the Doctor of Science Degree from the Department of Physics at Nagoya University.